 What is Anxiety Disorder?

 No!
 People should not have to cope with anxiety all by themselves.
-If people suffering from sudden panic attacks want to recover fully, they should find the right treatment.
-Sufferers tend to isolate and would rather “watch paint dry” than attending a party or a baby shower (according to Ms. Florio, who wrote the article: “11 Things People with Anxiety want you to Understand! “).
+If someone suffering from sudden panic attacks wants to recover fully, they should find the right treatment.
+Sufferers tend to isolate and would rather “watch paint dry” than attend a party or a baby shower (according to Ms. Florio, who wrote the article: “11 Things People with Anxiety want you to Understand! “).
 It is such a shame, which many people don’t get the help they need.
 Constantly feeling trapped in anxiety is no way to live one’s life—stressing out, all the time!

 How Severe Can Anxiety Disorder Be?

-According to the American Anxiety and Depression Association of America (“ADAA”), people with an anxiety disorder have a 6x higher chance of being hospitalized and are 3-5x more likely to go to the doctor.
+According to the American Anxiety and Depression Association of America (“ADAA”), people with an anxiety disorder have a 6 times higher chance of being hospitalized and are 3-5 times more likely to go to the doctor.
 And, according to the American Psychiatric Association Foundation, they say that mental illness, in general, causes a lot of trouble in the workplace.
 They state this fact:

 Imagine that millions of people, suffering from anxiety disorder are avoiding going to school or work (and fail to get their job done).
 So, mental illness is costly to the people who suffer from it and the companies employing them.
 That’s why many companies will gladly pay for treatment (or, at least, provide insurance that covers some type of mental illness therapy).